Is India Really the Oral Cancer Capital

 When diagnosed early, the 5-year survival rate is above 80%, whereas it’s less than 20-30% advanced stage of the disease, unfortunately, the majority are detected in advanced stages.

 Causation factors on the rise: The use of tobacco is directly associated with approximately 80% of oral cancers especially in older men over 40 years of age.
 A more recent trend is increased of this cancer incidence among women and young adults over the last few decades.
 Youth and women are increasingly consuming smokeless tobacco either due to imitation and/or peer pressure.
 Lifestyle Changes and changes in sexual behaviors have resulted in the emergence of a new factor causing oral and oropharyngeal without any tobacco association, due to infection with cancer causing human papilloma virus, 16, (HPV 16), a sexually transmitted virus.
-HPV is also a leading cause of cervical, vaginal and penile cancers.
+HPV is also a leading cause of vaginal, penile and cervical cancers.

 Twenty years ago, less than 10% percent of all mouth cancers were HPV related and off late, HPV infection is increasingly being detected in patients with oral cancer.
-The lack of awareness about early symptoms of oral cancer is the main reason for cancer being detected at later stages.
+The lack of awareness about early oral cancer symptoms is the main reason for cancer being detected at later stages.
 Early detection not only dramatically improves the chances of survival from 50 to 90 percent but also reduces cost of treatment.
 On the brighter side, HPV-related mouth cancers seem to respond better to treatment than non-HPV-related oral cancers.

 Smokeless tobacco impacting the growing increased awareness and subsequent restrictions on smoking in public places has lead to a rise in the use of smokeless tobacco especially Gutkha, a cheap and easily available product made up of smokeless tobacco and flavored additives.
 In addition, a misleading narrative of gutkha being a safer alternative to smoking has been fuelled through deceptive advertising by the tobacco industry, with addicted peers endorsing the same to justify its use.
 In reality, gutkha is a deadly cocktail of carcinogens and most of the users are unaware of its cancer-causing effects.
 An estimated 200 million adults and 5 million kids are reportedly addicted to gutka.
 Cigarettes and Gutkha result in nicotine intake and addiction.
 Nicotine from smokeless tobacco is absorbed through the mouth and it takes more time to produce an effect than if it were absorbed through the lungs, making it equally dangerous as smoking.